mjrotter4445/Pewlett-Hackard-Analysis/README.md

 ### Background:
 In this project, we use **QuickDBD** and Schemas to design databases and writing intermediate-level SQL queries to answer important business questions for the company’s HR department.
-We also utilized **PostreSQL** a data base system to load, build, and host company data and **pgAdmin** The result is a well-designed database with reporting capabilities.
+We also utilized **PostreSQL** a data base system to load, build, and host company data and **pgAdmin** and the result is a well-designed database with reporting capabilities.

 ### Data Files –
 -	6 csv files containing employee details and job position information